JSPlacid/cbt_hub/README.md

 1. Create a Django Project:
 Create a new Django project or use an existing one:

-django-admin startproject cbthub
+`django-admin startproject cbthub`

 2. Create  Django Apps:
 Create  Django apps for the CBT functionality:

+`python manage.py startapp users`

-python manage.py startapp users python manage.py startapp testhub
+`python manage.py startapp testhub`

 3. Define Models:
-Define models for tests, questions, users, results, etc., in models.py within the testhub. class Question(models.Model): class Answer(models.Model):
+Define models for tests, questions, users, results, etc., in models.py within the testhub.
+`class Question(models.Model)`

+`class Answer(models.Model):`

-4. Implement Views and Templates:
+5. Implement Views and Templates:
 Implement views to handle test-taking, results, and question management.
 Create corresponding HTML templates for these views.

-5. Implement Views and Templates:
+6. Implement Views and Templates:
 Implement views to handle test-taking, results, and question management.
 Create corresponding HTML templates for these views.

-6. Set Up URLs:
+7. Set Up URLs:
 Configure URL patterns in urls.py to map URLs to the appropriate views.

-7. Handle Authentication and Authorization:
+8. Handle Authentication and Authorization:
 Implement user authentication and authorization to ensure only registered users can take tests and view results.

-8. Create Forms:
+9. Create Forms:
 Create forms to handle test submissions and user input for questions.